KevinMarquette/kevinmarquette.github.io/_posts/2017-02-19-Powershell-custom-attribute-validator-transform.md

 The `$Arguments` contains the value of the property.
 I have no idea what the `$engineIntrinsics` is, so I ignore it for now.

 I decided to use standard exceptions in this case so the error message is localized.
-I could `throw` a custom message needed.
+I could `throw` a custom message if needed.

 ## Use the validator
 Now that we have a custom validator, we can attach it to our property and let Powershell do the rest.